nutanix-japan/ntnxclusctl/docs/index.md

 Most of the project works around Serverless capabilities that can be provided on Nutanix.
 (EXPERIMENTAL)

-All the experiments are inspired by Nutanix [Opendocs](https://opendocs.nutanix.com) documents.
+All the experiments are inspired content in  Nutanix [Opendocs](https://opendocs.nutanix.com) documents.

 This repo/gitpages is just a way for us to gather and document all that we have tested and worked with.